Mwaisaks/Java-prac/JavaThreads/out/production/JavaThreads/README.md

 Java Threads

-Main Thread in Java
-Whenever we run a java program, Java runtime searches for the main method and creates a main thread based on it If we're creating a multiple threads then all the child threads will be spawned from it To control the main Thread use: sleep() join() interrupt()

-Thread Priority
-- helps the Operating system to determine the order in which threads are scheduled
-- Thread class provides methods and constants for working with the priorities of a Thread.
-- Thread priorities do no guarantee the order in which threads execute and are very much platform-dependent.

-Built-in Property Constants of Thread Class MIN_PRIORITY - constant of 1
-NORM_PRIORITY - constant of 5
-MAX_PRIORITY - constant of 10

-Thread.getPriority()
-Thread.setPriority()

-Daemon Threads
-- a low-priority thread that runs in the background to perform tasks like garbage collection or monitoring.
-- These threads exist to support user threads (non-daemon threads) and are automatically terminated by the JVM once all user threads have finished execution.

-Key Methods
-setDaemon(boolean isDaemon)
-- Marks the thread as a daemon.
-Must be called before the thread starts; otherwise, it throws IllegalThreadStateException. isDaemon()
-- Checks if a thread is a daemon thread.

-Characteristics of a Daemon Thread in Java
-- A Daemon thread is a low priority thread.
-- A Daemon thread is a service provider thread and should not be used as user thread.
-- JVM automatically closes the daemon thread(s) if no active thread is present and revives it if user threads are active again.
-- A daemon thread cannot prevent JVM to exit if all user threads are done.

 Thread Scheduling
 SchedulerExecutorService - a sub-interface of ExecutorServoce in the java.util.concurrent package provides methods which allow scheduling of tasks to run after a delay or periodically.